Winter Strawberry Bliss: How to Grow Strawberries in a Cold Frame

-Growing strawberries in a cold frame is beneficial because it allows you to grow the strawberries during the winter months when they would otherwise not be able to grow.
+Growing strawberries in a cold frame is beneficial because it allows you to grow them during the winter months, when they would otherwise not be able to grow.
 It also protects them from the elements, like wind and snow, which can damage the plants.

 How to Set Up and Grow Strawberries In A Cold Frame

-Once you have your cold frame built, place your strawberry plants inside (usually planted in pots or troughs for easy moving) and cover the plants with loose straw or hay during the winter months.
+Once your cold frame is built, place your strawberry plants inside (usually planted in pots or troughs for easy moving) and cover the plants with loose straw or hay during the winter months.

 You will need to water your plants, but don’t water too much over the winter, just enough to keep them moist.

-If you want to grow strawberries in a cold frame in your backyard or garden over the winter, this is a great option.
+This is a great option if you want to grow strawberries in a cold frame in your backyard or garden over the winter